paulscherrerinstitute/fast-feedback-indexer/BUILD_FOR_CRYSTFEL.md

 ## Build and Install CrystFEL

-Presently, a special branch of a [forked version](https://github.com/fleon-psi/crystfel/tree/fast_indexer) of CrystFEL by *Filip Leonarski* is required to integrate the fast feedback indexer into CrystFEL.
+Presently, a special branch of a [forked version](https://github.com/fleon-psi/crystfel/tree/fast_indexer.0.11.0) of CrystFEL by *Filip Leonarski* is required to integrate the fast feedback indexer into CrystFEL.
 Clone the code with

-    git clone -b fast_indexer_new_c_api https://github.com/fleon-psi/crystfel
+    git clone -b fast_indexer.0.11.0 https://github.com/fleon-psi/crystfel
     cd crystfel

 Configure the build with